afiskon/pgscripts/README.md

 # pgscripts
-A few lame PosgreSQL-related scripts
+A few PosgreSQL-related scripts

+Most interesting scripts are install.sh and install-single.sh.